VRLabs/Contact-Tracker/README.md

 ## How to use

-**"ContactTracker.Control" parameter must be true for the system to be active.**
+**"ContactTracker/Control" parameter must be true for the system to be active.**

 Place objects inside "Contact Tracker/Container" for attaching to the tracked contact.
 Alternatively, constrain objects to "Contact Tracker/Tracking Points".

-You can edit the collision tags on the 7 receiver components in the "Contact Tracker/Tracking Points" hierarchy to change what contact senders can be tracked.
+You can edit the collision tags on the 6 receiver components in the "Contact Tracker/Tracking Points" hierarchy to change what contact senders can be tracked.

-"ContactTracker.Size.Min" parameter can be changed to scale the size of the tracker while it is not tracking.
+"ContactTracker/Size" parameter can be changed to scale the size of the tracker while it is not tracking.

 ## Examples